 Once you can’t see any pencil guidelines, your calligraphy artwork is finished!
 You can now frame, display, and impress.

-I hope that you enjoyed today’s tutorial!
-It was a fun one for me to make; I love these kinds of projects. 🙂 Thanks very much for reading TPK, and have a wonderful weekend!
+I hope that you enjoyed today’s tutorial; it was a really fun one to create and write about.
+Thanks very much for reading TPK, and have a wonderful weekend!